ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.92.1:
+        *   Fixed issues with iterating through MIDI events in the user-interfaces.
+        *   Added an experimental one-shot auto-step step-edit feature for recording (for example) drumbeats from MIDI devices.
+        *   Updated documentation.
     *   Version 0.92.0:
         *   Fixed issue #34: "seq66 does not follow jack_transport tempo changes"
         *   Fixed issues with applying 'usr' buss and instrument names to the